Table of Contents

 Unconventional Intervals

-The augmented second is a less common interval in Western music, and its use in the double harmonic minor scale adds to its distinctiveness.
+The augmented second is a less common interval in Western music, and its use in the double harmonic Minor scale adds to its distinctiveness.

 Cultural Significance